 - Tommy Emmanuel (with Frank Vignola) – Live from the Balboa Theatre (2011)

-This version of What a Wonderful World is arranged with the principles of our course Complete Chord Melody in mind.
-To learn how to create your own chord melody arrangements, check out the full course… (and use the coupon SUMMER22 to get 20% off).
+To learn how to create your own chord melody arrangements, check out the full course (and use the coupon MELODY to get 15% off).

 What a Wonderful World – Video & Guitar Tabs